Brett Lawrie: Toronto Blue Jays

 Considered by many to be one of Milwaukee's top prospects, he was traded on December 6, 2010, to the Toronto Blue Jays for starting pitcher Shaun Marcum.
 Despite Lawrie already having switched positions from catcher to second base after the Brewers drafted him, the Blue Jays moved Lawrie to third base.

 On May 31, Lawrie was hit in the hand by a pitch and left the game with what was initially believed to be a broken hand.
 X-rays were negative and he was considered day-to-day, until it was later revealed by CAT scan that there was a non-displaced fracture, and he was expected to miss 2–3 weeks.

 After a brief stint in Single-A Dunedin ending with a game where he was hit by a pitch twice, Lawrie was promoted back to Triple-A Las Vegas on July 18, 2011.

 He was named the third baseman on Baseball America's 2011 Minor League All Star team.

 On August 4, 2011, Lawrie was called up to the Toronto Blue Jays.
 Travis Snider was optioned to Triple-A to make room for Lawrie.
 He made his debut on August 5 against the Baltimore Orioles.
 In his first career at-bat, he recorded his first career hit and RBI.
 He finished 2-for–4 with one RBI and a fielding error.
-Two games later, he hit his first career home run, a solo shot off of starter Alfredo Simón.
-In his second game at home on August 10, Lawrie recorded his first career grand slam, off of Oakland reliever Craig Breslow.
+Two games later, he hit his first career home run, a solo shot off starter Alfredo Simón.
+In his second game at home on August 10, Lawrie recorded his first career grand slam, off Oakland reliever Craig Breslow.
 The grand slam was also his first hit at the Rogers Centre.
 In the following series against the Los Angeles Angels, Lawrie recorded his first career triple and stolen base.
 On September 5, Lawrie hit his first career walk-off home run, a solo shot in the 11th inning off reliever Dan Wheeler to defeat the Boston Red Sox 1–0.

 Lawrie's first season ended prematurely when, on September 21, he fractured the middle finger on his right hand while fielding during batting practice.
 He finished his first season with a batting average of .293, nine home runs, 26 runs scored, seven stolen bases and 25 RBIs in 161 plate appearances.